What Is the Ketogenic Diet? Plan Tips, Benefits, Risks & More

 But what actually does going keto entail?
 Are there true benefits from following a high-fat diet?
 And which foods are on and off-limits?

-From keto risks, benefits, and diet guidelines, discover the unveiling truths of such a recognized diet.
+From keto risks, benefits, and diet rules, learn the truth of such a recognized (and often misunderstood) diet.

 Being in ketosis requires compliance with a high-fat and low-carb diet.
 Low carbohydrates result in reduced blood sugar levels, which in turn breaks down fat for energy use.
 Fat is converted into fatty acids and ketone bodies by the liver, entering into a state known as ketosis.

-A standard keto diet uses a ketogenic ratio.
-This is either 3 or 4 grams of fat for every one gram of carbohydrate and protein.
+A standard ketogenic diet uses a ketogenic ratio - either 3 or 4 grams of fat for every 1 gram of carb and protein.
 This translates to upwards of 80 percent of daily calories coming from fat and 50 grams or less of carbs.

 While all keto diets are high in fat and low in carbs, there are different versions of a ketogenic diet.
 These include the four most common types, including standard, targeted, cyclical, and high-protein ketogenic diets:

-1. Standard Ketogenic Diet (SKD): You eat very low carb (less than 50 grams of net carbs a day), every day.
+1. Standard Ketogenic Diet (SKD): You eat very low carbs (less than 50 grams of net carbs a day) every day.
 Some keto followers eat as few as 20 grams per day.

 2. Targeted Ketogenic Diet (TKD): Similar to the SKD, though carb intake is targeted around exercise to provide fuel.
 The TKD may best benefit those with an active lifestyle.